-2. Ability to communicate effectively on Women, and Peace and Security and Youth, and Peace and Security issues, both orally and in writing.
-Very strong speaking and writing skills in English are required.
+- Passion for Women, and Peace and Security and Youth, Peace and Security issues, and the ability to effectively and persuasively communicate about these topics, both orally and in writing.
+Since the fellowship will take place in New York, very strong speaking and writing skills in English are required;

-4. Ability to use the skills and networking opportunities gained from this Fellowship in a similar undertaking, such as working with a civil society organization that advocates for women, peace and security, for at least 2 years after completion of the Fellowship;
+- Resourcefulness to use the skills and networking opportunities gained from this Fellowship in a similar context, such as working with a civil society organization that advocates for women, peace and security, for at least 2 years after completion of the Fellowship;

 - Global advocacy in the UN to promote the implementation of the UN Security Council Resolutions (UNSCR) 1325 on Women and Peace and Security, UNSCR 2250 on Youth and Peace and Security, their supporting resolutions, and related laws and policies;